ReactorScram/lookaround/README.md

 cargo install lookaround
 ```

-To run the server as a normal user all the time,
+To auto-start the server as a normal user.
 put this systemd unit in `~/.config/systemd/user/lookaround.service`:

 ```ini